Last Updated on April 15, 2021 by Lori Geurin

 - It’s important to keep in mind when we’re talking like someone from the South (or any other region or country) that we show sensitivity to their culture so we don’t cause hurt feelings or offense.

-Here’s a video that can help you understand Southerners and some of the things they say.
+Here’s a video to help you understand Southerners and some of the things they say.
 (I realize the still video picture below goes against my comment above about showing cultural sensitivity, but thought it was one of the more informative videos so chose to share it anyway.
-Hopefully it doesn’t offend anyone out there…this is definitely not my intention.)
+Hopefully, it doesn’t offend anyone out there…this is definitely not my intention.)